 The type and depth of foundation suitable for a given structure primarily depends on several factors including the subsurface conditions, the function of the structure, the loads it may carry, the cost of the foundation, and the criteria set by the Design Engineer with respect to vertical and differential movement which the structure can withstand without damage.
-The near surface soils encountered in the borings performed at this site are considered good in strength and support capabilities and are believed to be low in shrink/swell potential.
+The near surface soils encountered in the borings performed at this site are considered good in strength and support capabilities and appear to be low in shrink/swell potential.
 Provided the site preparation recommendations presented in this report are followed, lightly-loaded structures at this site may be supported on relatively shallow foundation systems consisting of isolated spread footings, continuous wall footings, and grade beams.

-However, if shallow foundation systems do not provide adequate support or tolerable settlements, deep foundation systems should be utilized.
-Therefore, we have also provided recommendations for drilled cast-in-place concrete shafts and driven timber piles as common and cost-effective deep foundation alternatives.
-Specific details related to foundation design and construction considerations will be presented in subsequent paragraphs.
+However, if shallow foundation systems do not provide adequate support or tolerable settlements based on the actual design structural loads, deep foundation systems should be utilized.
+Therefore, we have also provided recommendations for drilled cast-in-place concrete shafts as a common and cost-effective deep foundation alternative for this area.
+Details related to foundation design and construction considerations will be presented in subsequent paragraphs.

-Once again, the recommendations provided within this report should be considered preliminary in nature due to the limited number of borings performed in relation to the size of the subject site.
-It should be noted that the soil characteristics within an isolated construction area may be drastically different than those represented in this report and should be determined with additional soils borings once specific project development plans are completed.
+Once again, the recommendations provided within this report should be considered preliminary in nature due to the lack of development information provided and due to the limited number of borings performed in relation to the size of the subject site.
+Additional borings should be performed once more specific project information is ascertained.